 • Forms (Privacy Consent Form, Patient Registration Form), filled out and signed

-– if these have not been completed, please come to your appointment at least 10 mins earlier than scheduled to ensure you have time to fill out the paperwork
+– if these have not been completed, please come to your appointment at least 10 mins earlier than scheduled to complete the paperwork

 • Method of payment